A two-rung gate for AI-tested games

 What transfers

 None of this is specific to games.
-Any product with a visual surface that fails in ways you cannot fully enumerate wants the same shape: a language model that looks and judges where a wrong call is cheap, a deterministic gate that enforces the named invariants where a wrong call is expensive, and a single written oracle both of them share so they never disagree about what working means.
-The full quickstart is in PLAYTEST.md, the nightly job is playtest.yml, the merge gate is playtest-gate.yml, and the same two-machines-one-oracle instinct runs through the harness essay and the reel of the games.
+Any product with a visual surface that fails in ways you can't fully list wants the same shape.
+You need a language model that looks and judges where a wrong call is cheap.
+You need a deterministic gate that enforces the named invariants where a wrong call is expensive.
+And you need one written oracle both of them share, so they never argue about what working means.
+The full quickstart is in PLAYTEST.md, the nightly job is playtest.yml, the merge gate is playtest-gate.yml, and that same two-machines-one-oracle instinct runs through the harness essay and the reel of the games.

 Get the next one